guvarallo/selfolio/README.md

   img: { src: project1 },
 },
 ```
 You will notice that this is an array of objects.
-If you want to display more projects, just keep copying and pasting more objects followed by a comma - just
+If you want to display more projects, just keep copying and pasting more objects followed by a comma - don't forget to add the project's picture in the assets folder and update the img field correctly.
-don't forget to add the project's picture in the assets folder and update the img field correctly.
+IMPORTANT: If you don't have your project live somewhere, simply leave both 'liveUrl' and 'liveButtonText' as an empty string.
+Do not delete them.

 ### Contact Data
 ```